Monitoring IBM Middleware

 Typically, these steps are performed by the MQ and ACE admins, so you don't need to know the step by step procedure.

 This section is simply going to describe the process.
 The procedure is well documented within the Instana online documentation.
-You will find a Tracing section within the sensor documentation.
+You will find a Tracing section within the sensor documentation that can be found here.

 For ACE, you perform the following steps

 - Download a small TAR file from IBM Fix Central.
-There are links within the Instana documentation.
+There is a link for artifactory within the Instana documentation.

 - Extract the tar file into the /var/mqsi/shared-classes directory